 Passport, money, and other valuables

 Always make a photocopy of your passport before starting your travel.
-Whenever possible, leave your passport at the hotel and bring with you the copy.
-When you’re on the road, don’t keep it in your wallet but in a separate place, better if on yourself (in an inner pocket, or in a small bag around our neck.
+Whenever possible, leave your passport at the hotel and bring with you a copy.
+When you’re on the road, don’t keep it in your wallet but in a separate place, better if on yourself (in an inner pocket, or in a small bag around your neck.

 Luckily, in the last twenty years, credit cards have become common in most countries.
 No more big stacks of money, and the constant worry to get robbed and feel miserable.
 There are still a few places, though, where credit cards are accepted only in the main cities, and you need cash as soon as you visit smaller towns.
 Divide the money and hide it in different locations.

 Always keep your valuables with you, and hold your backpack on the front.
-Especially if you travel to poorer countries, bring as little items of value as possible.
+Especially if you travel to poorer countries, bring as few items of value as possible.

 Never leave your luggage, not even for a minute while you go and ask for information.
-I know, it’s a hassle, but if you are traveling alone, you must take into account that you and your luggage are an only thing.
+I know, it’s a hassle, but if you are traveling alone, you must take into account that you and your luggage are one and the same thing.
 I’ve seen many travelers having their bags snatched in a matter of seconds.
 And if you’re going around by public transportation, always personally control that your luggage is loaded in the trunk.

 Even if you did your research before your first solo trip, things could change quickly.
 There’s nothing like locals to advise on the Dos and Don’t, the areas to avoid, the possible annoyances.
 Ask locals on social media, inquire about your hotel or hostel, get advice from other travelers you meet during your trip.